 In June 2016, the FASB issued ASU 2016-13, Credit Losses, Measurement of Credit Losses on Financial Instruments.
 This ASU provides more useful information about expected credit losses to financial statement users and changes how entities will measure credit losses on financial instruments and timing of when such losses should be recognized.
 This ASU is effective for annual and interim periods beginning after December 15, 2019 for issuers and December 15, 2020 for non-issuers.
 Early adoption is permitted for all entities for annual periods beginning after December 15, 2018, and interim periods therein.
 In May 2019, the FASB issued ASU 2019-05, Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief.
 This update adds optional transition relief for entities to elect the fair value option for certain financial assets previously measured at amortized cost basis to increase comparability of similar financial assets.
 The updates should be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (that is, a modified retrospective approach).
 In November 19, 2019, the FASB issued ASU 2019-10 to amend the effective date for ASU 2016-13 to be fiscal years beginning after December 15, 2022 and interim periods therein.
-The Group will early adopt this ASU on January 1, 2021 using the modified retrospective method.
 The Group is in the process of evaluating the impact on its consolidated financial statements upon adoption.

 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350), which simplifies the subsequent measurement of goodwill by removing the second step of the two-step impairment test.
 The amendment requires an entity to perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 A goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 ASU 2017-04 is effective for an issuer's annual or any interim goodwill impairments tests in fiscal years beginning after December 15, 2019 and will require adoption on a prospective basis.
-Public business entities that are not SEC filers should adopt the standard in fiscal years beginning after December 15, 2020.
-All other entities, including not-for-profit organizations, should adopt the standard in fiscal years beginning after December 15, 2021.
+Public business entities that are not SEC filers should adopt the standard in fiscal years beginning after December 15, 2021.
 Early adoption is permitted.
 The Group will early adopt this ASU on January 1, 2020 and does not expect the adoption of this ASU has a significant impact on its consolidated financial statements.